gergomarcellturi/mercury/README.md

 ## The Goal of Angular CLI

 The Angular CLI creates, manages, builds and test your Angular projects.
 It's built on top of the Angular DevKit.

+## The Goal of DevKit

+DevKit's goal is to provide a large set of libraries that can be used to manage, develop, deploy and analyze your code.